 PTSD (posttraumatic stress disorder) is a mental health problem.
 One of the most frequent forms of stress following a harrowing event.
-This effect of stress is not only relevant to our great warriors of past battle and conflict; no, PTSD is quite common to nearly any victim of a disastrous incident.
+This effect is not only relevant to our great warriors of past battle and conflict; no, PTSD is quite common to nearly any victim of a disastrous incident.
 This includes an array of apocalyptic-like events.

 PTSD can affect even the most persistent and hardened of veterans, an adolescent who has suffered a horrible car accident, or even a sound person who has simply been the witness to a heinous crime such as a terrorist shooting.

 According to the National Center for PTSD, “PTSD (posttraumatic stress disorder) is a mental health problem that some people develop after experiencing or witnessing a life-threatening event, like combat, a natural disaster, a car accident, or sexual assault.”

 “Bad” stress can have some atrocious effects on one’s state of health.